 Our work in Karnataka began over a decade ago.
 Since then, we have become a strong partner in the network of NGOs that work in the area of education and employability for young people.

-The aim is to create meaningful learning experiences across all MyQuest centres in the state through a mix of blended learning materials and strategies through:
+The aim is to create meaningful learning experiences across all MyQuest centres in the state through:

-- Continuous Support – engaging actively and continuously with trainers and institutes through online forums, visits, and other means
+- Continuous support – engaging actively with trainers and institutes through online forums, visits, and other means.